 - A skin biopsy, to differentiate one type of eczema from another

-For eczema in your ear canal, they may prescribe you steroid or antibiotic ear drops.
-Just remember that these types of medications can have side effects, so they’re not meant to be a long-term solution.
+For eczema in your ear canal, your doctor may prescribe a topical steroid or antibiotic ear drops.